ProjectMirador/mirador/README.md

 To integrate the component into your project, include the `mirador.min.js` and `mirador-combined.css` from the build folder into your webpage or application asset pipeline, and call the Mirador constructor function with any appropriate configuration.

+You may also wish to obtain the source code from the [latest release](https://github.com/IIIF/mirador/releases/latest) as a downloadable artefact.
+The necessary files will be **in the build folder**.

 #### For Example
 ```html
 <!DOCTYPE html>